Spigell/archlinux-install/README.md

 default locale for host.
 Generates locale and set LANG environment.

 See supported in `/etc/locale.gen`.

+### mirrorlist
+#### servers
+list of mirrors for downloading packages.
+Rewrites an old one in arhiso and will be copy to new system.

+May increase speed of installation.

 ## disc part
 All partitions and lvm volumes must be created and contains filesystem.